SITE MAP

 • Quick and economical to Knit so that it could be marketed at a price relative to a ‘quantity’ bread and butter item

 The rounded shape done quickly was the biggest consideration.
-It could not be done by knitting a rectangle and using the standard ‘cut n sew’ technique of serging the upper part of the hat with triangular darts to round the top.
+It could not be done by knitting a rectangle and using the standard ‘cut an sew’ technique of serging the upper part of the hat with triangular darts to round the top.
 This method would not result in the smooth, rounded, basket effect.
 The only choice is to decrease the stitches at the top of the hat in a uniform manner.
 This would be a time consuming process if done by manual techniques.
 I will explain some options in this article for the different knitting machines to make this process more efficient.

 Schematic of Basket Hat